QTBlockchain/HyperledgerCompser/Composer-cli/README.md

 # List the identities
 composer identity list -c admin@qtdiamondnetwork

+# Import the Card
+composer card import -f admin@qtdiamondnetwork.card

+note: The card is created in the folder as the result of Step Issue an Identity

 # Launch REST Server
 composer-rest-server -c admin@qtdiamondnetwork -n always -w true